ScottEKendall/JAMF-Pro-Scripts/JAMFSystemUtilities/README.md

 3. Computer Extension Attributes have a .sh extension.
 4. Configuration Profiles have a .mobileconfig extension.
 5. Emails have a .vcf extension.
+6. Smart / Static Computer Groups have a .txt extension.

 **Folder Structure**